-Usability is key in embracing this platform, and generating sales.
+Usability testing is critical in embracing this platform and generating sales.
 Usability can be split into five sub-categories:

-Access: finding your site in the first place
+1. Access: Finding your site in the first place

-Until your company is a household name, your site is going to have to rely upon the likes of Google and Bing for your potential customers to be able to find it.
-The strategy you adopt to allow your site to be easily found via search engines and – most importantly of all – be found ahead of your competitors, much be consistent and use up-to-the-moment techniques.
-Google in particular seems fond of moving the goalposts every few months or so to keep webmasters and site owners on their toes.
+Unless your company is a household name, your site will have to rely upon Google for your potential customers to find it.
+Therefore, the strategy you adopt to allow your site to be easily found via search engines and – most importantly of all—be found ahead of your competitors must be well-thought-out and use updated techniques.
+Google, in particular, seems fond of moving the goalposts every few months or so to keep web admins and site owners on their toes.

-There used to be several sneaky tactics that could enhance a site’s ranking, but eventually Google became wise to them and outlawed them all.
-These were known as ‘Black Hat’ techniques and if used today, will do much more harm than good.
-The alternatives are (of course) ‘White Hat’ techniques such as having compelling, well-written, authoritative content that provides value for your customers.
+There used to be several sneaky tactics that could enhance a site’s ranking, but eventually, Google became intelligent and outlawed them all.
+These were known as ‘black hat’ techniques and will do much more harm than good if used today.
+The alternatives are (of course) ‘white hat’ techniques such as having compelling, well-written, authoritative content that provides value for your customers.

-The average time that a user is prepared to wait for a response from the web site they are using is four seconds, and even that is pushing it.
-The ‘buffering’ circle is a sight no one wants to see, and if people see too much of it, then they are going to go some place where they are unlikely to see it at all.
-If your site habitually leaves your customers twiddling their thumbs, then your customers are going to habitually leave your site.
+The average time that a user is prepared to wait for a response from the website they are using is 3 seconds, and even that is pushing it.
+The ‘buffering’ circle is a sight no one wants to see, and if people see too much of it, they will go to some other place where they are unlikely to see it at all.
+If your site habitually leaves your customers twiddling their thumbs, then your customers are going to leave your site habitually.

 You can combat slow loading times by getting your site’s architecture and design right.
-You don’t need cute animations, self-playing videos and fancy sideshows to grab a customer’s attention – at least not all three at once.
-If you keep things slight yet elegant, your site with naturally appear in a browser within milliseconds.
+You don’t need cute animations, self-playing videos, and fancy sideshows to grab a customer’s attention—at least not all three at once.
+If you keep things slight yet elegant, your site will organically appear in a browser within milliseconds.

 Some people like to spend hours browsing around a site, but most people don’t.
-Most people want to be able to find what they are looking for at your site within two or three clicks.
-If they can’t do this at your site then they will soon be heading for a site where they can.
+Most people want to find what they are looking for at your website within two or three clicks.
+If they can’t do this at your site, then they will soon be heading somewhere else.

 If you host a large number of products or services, then make sure your site has a dedicated search function.
 Don’t rely upon ‘generic’ search APIs, like those created by Google – it just looks amateurish.
 Your search facilities should be integrated as part of your site and not look like something that’s been tagged on as an after-thought.

 This is possibly the most crucial factor when dealing with buying online.
 As stated above, people use internet retailers to save time, not waste it.
-Convenience means they are able to quickly find exactly what they seek and with as little fuss as possible, and then complete their purchasing journey at the checkout just as easily.
+Convenience means they can quickly find exactly what they seek and with as little fuss as possible and then complete their purchasing journey at the checkout just as efficiently.

-If there is one aspect of your site that you need to pay really close attention to, it’s the entire ordering process, from the moment a user places an item in their virtual shopping cart, to the moment they receive notification that their order has been placed and is being take care of.
-Anything that interrupts or puts your customer off from getting from the first step of the shopping cart journey to the last needs to be attended to.
+Suppose there is one aspect of your site that you need to pay close attention to.
+In that case, it’s the entire ordering process, from the moment a user places an item in their virtual shopping cart to the moment they receive notification that their order has been placed and is being taken care of.
+Anything that interrupts or puts your customer off from your sales funnel needs to be attended to.

 There’s little that’s more off-putting when it comes to an online retail store than finding a static site.
-Online shopping is not the same as browsing through a catalogue and then making a phone call to give product numbers and quantities to an automated ordering service.
-The online shopping experience should be an interactive one, and the technology exists for this to happen.
+However, online shopping is not the same as browsing through a catalog and then making a phone call to give product numbers and quantities to an automated ordering service.
+Instead, the online shopping experience should be an interactive one, and the technology exists for this to happen.

 The two key elements to interactivity are personalization and networking:

-One of the most important aspects of online retailing is of course customer service.
-It’s extremely easy for a customer whom is having a poor experience with a site to look elsewhere.
+One of the most important aspects of online retailing is, of course, customer service.
+It’s easy for a customer who is having a poor experience with a site to look elsewhere.
 If they can’t find answers to their questions, they will look elsewhere as well.
-Having an online helpdesk is a great way of enabling your customers to get help.
+Having a live chat is an excellent way of enabling your customers to get help.

-It’s an expectation of customers to experience a hassle-free time online.
+It’s an expectation of customers to experience hassle-free time online.
 Interactivity goes a long way in providing just that.
-Customers like to feel reassured that if they encounter a problem with a purchased project or service that they will be able to get help.
-It’s vital that you have an excellent helpdesk provision.
-Customers who experience bad service may even go as far as letting the rest of the world know on online forums.
+Customers like to feel reassured that if they encounter a problem with a purchased project or service, they will get help.
+It’s vital that you have an efficient help-desk provision.
+Customers who experience lousy service may even go as far as letting the rest of the world know on online forums.

 Another important way of getting your users to engage with you is via forums and chat rooms.
-If you have a recognized online presence then customers will feel reassured that any issues they may have with you will be addressed.
+If you have a recognized online presence on social media networking sites such as Twitter, Facebook, and LinkedIn, customers are likely to feel reassured.

-One other important consideration in this area is the use of social networking.
-Twitter, Facebook, LinkedIn and Google+ all play a crucial role.
-They can be personalized, and they allow for networking.
-Consumers can rely on speedy responses to their inquiries, and social networks act as a channel for user recommendations, product news and brand loyalty.
+Consumers can rely on speedy responses to their inquiries, wherein social networks act as a channel for user recommendations, product news, brand loyalty.

-When you are designing a new site, online trust is a very important issue.
-Media channels thrive on news stories such as ‘One million credit card details stolen in security breach’.
+When you are designing a new site, online trust is a critical issue.
+Media channels thrive on news stories such as “One million credit card details stolen in security breach“.
 Many of us are aware of people who have had their identities stolen.

-Clients need to be reassured that when they tap their credit card numbers into your payment page such details will not immediately be pounced upon by criminal elements.
-Users should feel secure when divulging sensitive information of any kind, and it can be difficult to engender trust online as it largely a faceless medium.
-New sites need to work hard to create the impression that they can be trusted.
+Clients need to be reassured that when they tap their credit card numbers into your payment page, such details will not immediately be pounced upon by criminal elements.
+Users should feel secure when divulging sensitive information of any kind, and it can be challenging to engender trust online as it is largely a faceless medium.
+Creating a robust eCommerce framework that ensures customer security through effective communication is key.